 Click on the above image for an XXL-sized view (800 x 600 pixels)

 The CadMerc starts, idles, runs, drives, shifts, steers, and handles excellently.
 With the exception of the clock, all the gauges and lights work flawlessly, even the turn signals and the horn.
-Modern conveniences like rack-and-pinion steering, power disc brakes all around (with manually adjustable proportioning valve), aluminum radiator with electric cooling fan, an integrated roll structure, a fuel cell, seat belts, have all been added to make the CadMerc driving experience a fun and safe one!
+Modern conveniences like rack-and-pinion steering, power disc brakes all around (with manually adjustable proportioning valve), aluminum radiator with electric cooling fan, an integrated roll structure, a fuel cell, and seat belts have all been added to make the CadMerc driving experience a fun and safe one!

 Click on the above image for an XXL-sized view (800 x 592 pixels)